mdcattaneo/replication-CCJ_2013_JASA/README.md

 # Replication: Cattaneo, Crump and Jansson (2013)

-Replication files for simulation results.
+Replication files for empirical application.

 See README.txt for details.